ukparliament/ontologies/meta/weeknotes/2025/51/index.md

 * [Shedcode](https://shedcode.co.uk/) [James](https://mastodon.me.uk/deck/@jamesjefferies) leant a helping hand with our Procedure Browsable Space&trade;, meaning it no longer explodes when ["smart" quotes](https://en.wikipedia.org/wiki/Quotation_marks_in_English#Smart_quotes) make their way down Whitehall, into Westminster, travelling through assorted computational pipes before meeting a web browser that's been told - quite reasonably - to expect [UTF-8](https://en.wikipedia.org/wiki/UTF-8).

 * Our Procedure Browsable Space has also gained a whole host of CSV download options, all of which await sign off - or indeed rejection - from Librarian Jayne.
-Do get in touch if you think we've missed some.
+Do get in touch if you think we've missed any.
 Not content with that, Michael has also applied [rel-canonicals](https://en.wikipedia.org/wiki/Canonical_link_element) from resources that transclude to the resources being transcluded from.
 Well, it seems to make him happy, and we don't like to ask.

 * Shedcode James has also applied the wisdom of Solomon to our standing orders application, which is now cleaved in two.
 One for our crack team of librarians to edit things in, [one for more general consumption](https://api.parliament.uk/standing-orders/).
 Not that Solomon cleaved anything in two of course.
 We [Scripture-knowledge sharks](https://www.pagebypagebooks.com/P_G_Wodehouse/Right_Ho_Jeeves/Chapter_17_p10.html) stick together.